-- Introduce the topic $(\frac{1}{2} 1 \text{ page})$ - Explain/define children's spirituality/spiritual formation.
+- Introduce the topic (1⁄2 1 page) - Explain/define children's spirituality/spiritual formation.
 (2-3 pages) - Describe the selected church size, number of preschoolers and school-age children, and their current approaches to spiritual formation of preschoolers, children, and parents.
 (1-2 pages) - Make at least three recommendations for fostering spiritual formation of preschoolers and children in the church.
-(3 pages) For each recommendation: Describe what it might look like in this church context.
-Provide a rationale, giting sources.
+(3 pages) For each recommendation: - o Describe what it might look like in this church context. - o Provide a rationale, citing sources. - o Provide support from current literature. - Make at least three recommendations for fostering spiritual formation of parents of preschoolers and children in the church.
+(3 pages each) For each recommendation: - o Describe what it might look like in this church context.